matt-keeley/matt-keeley.github.io/index.markdown

 <section id="about">
   <h2>About</h2>
   <div class="about-content">
     <p>Hi there, I'm Matt!
-I recently graduated with honors from UC Santa Barbara, double-majoring in Statistics & Data Science and Economics.</p>
+I recently graduated with honors from UC Santa Barbara, double-majoring in Economics and Statistics & Data Science.<br>
-    <p>I'm currently working in data processing at NFP, an Aon Company, building datasets and supporting data-driven analysis to help inform business decisions.</p>
+    I'm currently working in data processing at NFP, an Aon Company, building datasets and supporting data-driven analysis to help inform business decisions.<br>
-    <p>When I'm not analyzing data, you'll find me exploring the mountains!</p>
+    When I'm not analyzing data, you'll find me exploring the mountains!</p>
   </div>
 </section>